ReichtumQian/Notes-Math/Control/control-system.md

 ---

-## First Order System with Controller
+## First Order System with Constant Controller

 - **Stability**: The first order system is stable.